Risk of Australia's first 2016/17 cyclone this week

-SYDNEY A slow-moving tropical low in the Indian Ocean could intensify into Australia's first cyclone of the 2016/17 season, forecasters said on Monday.
+SYDNEY (Reuters) - A slow-moving tropical low in the Indian Ocean could intensify into Australia's first cyclone of the 2016/17 season, forecasters said on Monday.

 The near-stationary low was situated 550 km (340 miles) north northwest of Karratha, an oil, gas and iron ore mining hub along Australia's west coast, the Bureau of Meteorology said.